Thanaphol47825/cpe494-fullstack-2025/ModEd/core/migration/README.md

 # Core Migration Manager

-This module provides a centralized way to handle database migrations and seed data using GORM (with SQLite) for the ModEd system.
+This module provides a centralized way to handle database migrations and seed data using GORM (with Postgresql) for the ModEd system.

 ## Adding New Migration Strategies